wwarthen/CPU280/README.md

 The Windows Build scripts were modified and Linux scripts were added.

+#### English Comments

+Incorporated source from Tony Nicholson which converts all comments to English.

 ## Additional Information

 The best source of information for this project is the RetroBrew Computers Community Forum which can be found